wisp92/pokered/README.md

 # Shin Pokémon Red and Blue

 Version 1.13 beta
-Note: If you run into a problem with the beta patch, you SAV file is compatible with v1.12.
+Note: If you run into a problem with the beta patch, your SAV file is compatible with v1.12.

 Download the IPS patch file of the version you want and apply it to its respective USA rom.